HickAI/react-python/README.md

-# React-Redux-Flask #
+# React-Python #

-Boilerplate application for a Flask JWT Backend and a React/Redux Front-End with Material UI.
+Flask JWT Backend and a React/Redux Front-End with Material UI.

 * Python 2.7+ or 3.x
 * Pytest